The oral region and pharynx

 Clinical correlation

-The alveoli of the maxillary molar teeth extend up into the nearby maxillary air sinus, forming ridges in the floors of the sinus.
+The alveoli of the maxillary molar teeth extend up into the nearby maxillary air sinus, forming ridges in the floor of the sinus.
 The roots of the molars are thus adjacent to the sinus mucosa.
 Tooth extraction could perforate the tooth socket, creating an opening to the sinus.
 Because of their proximity and overlapping nerve supply, tooth pain can be perceived as sinus pain the central face, and pain from an infected sinus could be perceived as a toothache.

 The upper teeth are innervated by the superior alveolar nerves (posterior, middle, and anterior), which are branches of V2.
 The lower teeth are supplied by inferior alveolar nerves from V3, which traverse the mandible in the mandibular canals.